 You can use your Digital Inbox to view, organise and print selected correspondence.

-We’ll also display your annual summaries, historical fees and interest rates documents in HTML format in your personal account area.
+We’ll provide your annual summaries, historical fees and interest rates documents in PDF format in your Digital Inbox.

 You’ll continue to receive some documents and information by post, such as annual statements or any arrears notices.

-Change the order of your transactions: to see your latest transactions on the top or at the bottom of your statement, just click on the green triangle displayed next to the Date field.
-The order of your statement will flip.
+You can search for specific transactions – for example, a purchase from a shop or a bill payment – up to 10 years old by clicking on ‘Search your statement’.
+Change the order of your transactions: to see your latest transactions on the top or at the bottom of the page, just click on the green triangle displayed next to the Date field.
+The order of your transactions will flip.

 Managing your online and paper preferences is easy.
 Just log on to your Internet Banking, in the ‘help and support’ section click the ‘show me’ button and then click Manage online and paper preferences(requires you to log on to Internet Banking) for a step-by-step guide to switch to paperless.